Nitinjurel04/repo-demo/README.md

 # repo-demo
-This is demo for github repository
+This is demo for Git & Github class.